 EXECUTIVE SUMMARY

 During PY3 SA1 was responsible of the continued operation and expansion of the production infrastructure.
 The total number of Resource Centres (RCs) in March 2013 amounts to 367 instances (of which 340 were certified RCs and 27 were temporarily suspended for maintenance or underperformance).
 Of these 340 instances 28 are contributed by non-European EGI-InSPIRE Partners and 31 by integrated Infrastructures.
 The number of temporarily suspended RCs increased due to two grid middleware upgrade campaigns that were undertaken starting in PQ10 for the decommissioning of gLite and EMI 1 software.
-Other factors that contributed to the reduction of RCs was the infrastructure consolidation campaign undertaken by the Italian NGI at the beginning of PY03 and the end of operations of two Operations Centres: NGI Ireland and Iniciativa de Grid de America Latina – Caribe.
-In PY3 the integration of the Ukrainian National Grid was successfully finalized – NGI_UA comprises 12 production RCs.
+Other factors that contributed to the reduction of RCs was the infrastructure consolidation campaign undertaken by the Italian NGI at the beginning of PY3 and the end of operations of two Operations Centres: NGI Ireland and Iniciativa de Grid de America Latina – Caribe.
+In PY3 the integration of the Ukrainian National Grid, NGI_UA, was successfully finalized – NGI_UA comprises 12 production RCs.
 In PY3 two new countries started contributing resources to the Asia Pacific federated Operations Centre: Iran and Vietnam

 The decrease in the number of production RCs was however compensated by a substantial increase in the offered capacity: compute resources increased by +33.6% in PY3, while disk capacity increase to 177 PB (+25.36%).
 At the end of PQ11 the total amount of CPU cores contributed by EGI-InSPIRE partners and RPs council members amounts to 347,307, which provide 3.32 Million HEP-SPEC 06, while the total number including compute resources contributed by integrated and peer infrastructures amounts to 373,235 units.
 This value significantly exceeds the PY3 target of 300,000 total cores.